ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 a grant of consent with a matching `ConsentScope` often results in an immediate Add to a group.
 If the list is non-empty this reduces the number of messages which need to be sent.

+For `updateConsent` the `requesterUri` needs to be in one of the domains of the receiving provider, and the `targetUri` needs to be in one of the domains of the sending provider.

 The response to an `updateConsent` is usually a 201 Accepted (indicating the `updateConsent` was received), optionally a 404 Not Found (indicating the